nette/tester/readme.md

 Alternatively, you can download the [tester.phar](https://github.com/nette/tester/releases) file.

 Nette Tester 2.0 requires PHP 5.6 and supports PHP up to 7.3.
-The 2.1 version requires PHP 7.1.
+The 2.1 version and newer require PHP 7.1.
 Collecting and processing code coverage information depends on Xdebug or PCOV extension, or PHPDBG SAPI.